betterscientificsoftware/bssw.io/Articles/Blog/2023-03-08-productivity-practices-and-tools.md

 * Measurable -- Identify a quantifieable way for an observer to judge progress or completion.
 What are the artifacts or evidence of progress or completion?
 * Achievable -- Is everything needed (experience, skills, time, resources, etc.) to accomplish the task available?
 This may not always be clearly known before hand.
 * Relevant -- Is the task related to broader goals and themes?
 * Time-Bound -- What is the deadline?
-Or, what is the the maximum time you are willing to put into this task to move it forward?
+Or what is the the maximum time you are willing to put into this task to move it forward?

-This information can help determine know how a task fits into larger goals as well as when and how it should be done.
+This information can help determine know how a task fits into larger goals, as well as, when and how it should be done.

 Another useful tool for managing tasks is the [*Eisenhower Matrix*](https://en.wikipedia.org/wiki/First_Things_First_(book)) which divides tasks along two axes: "urgent and not urgent" and "important and not important".
 The approach suggests that you **DO** those tasks that are both urgent and important, **PLAN** those tasks that are not urgent but still important, **DELEGATE** those tasks that are urgent but not important and **ELIMINATE** those tasks that are neither urgent nor important.